BeatriceVaienti/dsml_project/README.md

 python scripts/evaluate_bert.py --model [camembert|camembert-large|flaubert]
 ```

-The `--model` argument specifies the model to use, with options for `camembert-base` (camembert), `camembert-large`, and `flaubert-base`.
+The `--model` argument specifies the model to use, with options for `camembert-base` (camembert), `camembert/camembert-large`, and `flaubert/flaubert_base_cased`.
 The script will perform hyperparameter tuning and save a log with the results of the grid search in the `best_hyperparameters_saved` folder.
 Given the computational cost of hyperparameter tuning, we decided to carefully pick the hyperparameters to test each time after some preliminary tests, without repeating the same ones for all the models.

 ### Evaluation Results
 The logs with all the tested combinations of hyperparameters and their validation accuracy can be found within the `best_hyperparameters_saved` folder.